ZavierHenry/SRTV/README.md

 #### Render Image

 This option renders the specified tweet into an image.
-The user also has the option of specifing either a light theme, dim theme, or a dark theme by specifing either "light", "dim", or "dark" before "image".
+The user also has the option of specifing either a light theme, dim theme, or a dark theme by specifing either "light", "dim", or "dark" before "image" (e.g. "render dark image").
 The bot defaults to picking the dim theme.
 The image also has alt text with the contents of the screen reader output, or reply tweets if the length of the alt text is loo large.